Vegan Red Velvet Cupcakes

 - Add in the vanilla extract or paste and the pinch of salt.

 - Add in a cup of sifted powdered sugar and all of the sifted cornstarch.
 Mix for about 1 minute or until incorporated.
 Add in the powdered sugar 1 cup at a time until the frosting has reached the desired thickness.

 - Place the frosting wrapped or covered into the fridge for at least 4 hours or overnight, until being used.
 You can enjoy it right away, but it will thicken up beautifully in the fridge.

-- You can apply it immediately to a cooled cake, then place in the fridge, or place the frosting itself, then apply to the cake later.
+- You can apply it immediately to cooled cupcakes, then place in the fridge (or cupcakes on counter if you live in a cool climate/air conditioned home), or place the frosting itself in the fridge for now, then apply to the cupcakes later.
 Enjoy!

 Disclaimer: Although jessicainthekitchen.com attempts to provide accurate nutritional information, kindly note that these are only estimates.
 Nutritional information may be affected based on the product type, the brand that was purchased, and in other unforeseeable ways.
 Jessicainthekitchen.com will not be held liable for any loss or damage resulting for your reliance on nutritional information.
 If you need to follow a specific caloric regimen, please consult your doctor first.